openframeworks/ofBook/02_cplusplus_basics/chapter.md

 answer = 42;
 ```

 In this case, there is a moment after you declare that variable when its answer may be unpredictable and glitchy because in C (unlike Java), fresh variables are not set to zero for free - you need to do it.
 Instead, the variable is occupied with what ever old computer memory happens to be sitting there at the time.
 So, unless you intend to make glitch art, please always initialize your variable to some number upon declaring it, even if that number is zero.

+### Naming your variable

+Notice the arrow below saying "must be a valid name".
+We invent new names to give our namespaces, functions, variables, and other constructs we define in code (classes, structs, enums, and other things I haven't taught you).
+The rules for defining a new identifier in code are strict in a similar way that choosing a password on a website might be.

++ Your identifier must contain only letters, numbers, and underscores.
++ it cannot begin with a number, but it can certainly begin with an underscore.
++ The name cannot be the same as one of the language keywords (for example, the word `void`)

 ### Variables have a type.